History of inline skates: After Plimpton

 Another popular two-wheeled skate set the foot stand below the centers of wheels.
 This required that the wheels be placed in front of and behind the foot stand.
-In 1893, the first patent describing this design configuration was granted to A. Sherrif and R. Anderson.
+In 1893, the first patent describing this design configuration was granted to A. and R. Anderson.
 In 1899, Augustus Nichols Lindsley was issued the first patent for a telescopic stock for this type of skate, to accommodate different foot sizes.
 The design employed T-shaped tubing for the telescopic connections.
 In 1903, Benjamin S Peard filed a patent application on a wheel hub with spokes and fillets to reduce weight while still providing rigidity and strength.
 The Peard wheel was particularly suited for this skate design.

 By 1906, Cycle Skate and Sporting Goods Co. began selling road skates that combined features from Sherif/Anderson (low foot stand), Lindsley (adjustable stock), and Peard (wheels with hub and spokes).
 In 1912, John Jay Young followed suit and began selling similar skates.
 (Note: See auction pictures of John Jay Young Automobile Road Skates from this listing and this listing from an antique exchange, archived here and here.
 Also see this eBay listing with this archived image.)
 These were marketed as "Automobile Road Skates" in 1913 and beyond.